Primigenus/meteor-meetups-guide/guide.md

 With introductions out of the way, we&rsquo;ve taken the time to gather up some things we think will be helpful for new Captains.
 Have a read, and if you see anything you&rsquo;d like to change or something you want to add, go ahead!
 This document should live and breathe the Captains&rsquo; POVs, after all.

 **Things new Captains should know**
-<undefined><li>**Meteor community hotspots**</li></undefined>
+**Meteor community hotspots**

 Knowing where people hang out and ask questions about Meteor will help you keep up to date with issues and concerns in the community as well as new announcements, packages, startups and other third party software using Meteor.
 We recommend the below places to come back to regularly:

 *   [Meteor roadmap](https://roadmap.meteor.com)

-*   The official MDG roadmap for Meteor.
+    The official MDG roadmap for Meteor.
 It&rsquo;s good to have a general idea of what was recently released (left-most column), what&rsquo;s coming soon, and what people are really anxious to get their hands on (check the comments on each card).

 *   [Crater.io](https://crater.io)

-*   Launched by Josh Owens, creators of Meteor Podcast and author of Testing Meteor, this is a Telescope-based &quot;Hacker News&quot; clone for Meteorites!
+    Launched by Josh Owens, creators of Meteor Podcast and author of Testing Meteor, this is a Telescope-based &quot;Hacker News&quot; clone for Meteorites!

 *   [Kadira Hub](https://hub.kadira.io)

-*   Another Telescope-based forum for discussing Meteor, specifically focused on performance-related issues and concerns.
+    Another Telescope-based forum for discussing Meteor, specifically focused on performance-related issues and concerns.
 A partner site to the incredible live metrics app [Kadira](https://kadira.io) by Arunoda.

 *   meteorjs IRC channel

-*   Lurking here gives you a good idea of what Meteor newbies are coming across.
+    Lurking here gives you a good idea of what Meteor newbies are coming across.

-*   meteor-talk &amp; meteor-core

-*   meteor-talk is the MDG-supported newsgroup for everything Meteor.
-At this point there&rsquo;s a lot of noise, but setting it to be emailed as a digest allows you to give it a quick glance once a week to see what&rsquo;s going on.
-*   meteor-core is where discussion between developers and MDG happens about critical elements of Meteor, and where you&rsquo;ll find announcements of early alphas, betas, and release candidates of the next version of Meteor.
+*   meteor-talk &amp; meteor-core meteor-talk is the MDG-supported newsgroup for everything Meteor.
+At this point there&rsquo;s a lot of noise, but setting it to be emailed as a digest allows you to give it a quick glance once a week to see what&rsquo;s going on. meteor-core is where discussion between developers and MDG happens about critical elements of Meteor, and where you&rsquo;ll find announcements of early alphas, betas, and release candidates of the next version of Meteor.

 *   [Stack Overflow meteor tag](http://stackoverflow.com/tags/meteor)

-*   Check out this tag to get a sense of what issues Meteor developers are dealing with in real-time, or take a look at the most upvoted and most active questions for a comprehensive view of the burning questions you&rsquo;re likely to hear at your first meetup :-)
+    Check out this tag to get a sense of what issues Meteor developers are dealing with in real-time, or take a look at the most upvoted and most active questions for a comprehensive view of the burning questions you&rsquo;re likely to hear at your first meetup :-)
-*   It also pays off to dive in and help out on here as you&rsquo;ll build a network and get really good at answering recurring questions.
+    It also pays off to dive in and help out on here as you&rsquo;ll build a network and get really good at answering recurring questions.

 *   [Github](https://github.com/meteor/meteor/issues) issues

-*   Bugs and patches for Meteor are generally reported here and this can be a good place to check just after a new release in case some hairy things are going on.
+    Bugs and patches for Meteor are generally reported here and this can be a good place to check just after a new release in case some hairy things are going on.

-<undefined><li>**Resources in the Meteor community**</li></undefined>
+**Resources in the Meteor community**

 Knowing what&rsquo;s going on in the community is one step, but it&rsquo;s also important to have an up-to-date sense of what the best resources are for learning Meteor and getting better at it.
 Many software developers will be transitioning from a different platform to Meteor, but you should also keep in mind there will be plenty of fresh faces starting out with programming with Meteor, as well as more experienced devs looking to hone and improve their skills.
 Here are some resources you can refer them to:

 *   [Official Meteor docs](http://docs.meteor.com/) and [unofficial Meteor FAQ](https://github.com/oortcloud/unofficial-meteor-faq)

 *   <u>[Discover Meteor](http://www.discovermeteor.com/)</u>, by Tom Coleman and Sacha Greif

-*   Comprehensive ebook for all levels, assumes some prior JavaScript/programming experience
+    Comprehensive ebook for all levels, assumes some prior JavaScript/programming experience

 *   <u>[How to Learn JavaScript Properly](http://javascriptissexy.com/how-to-learn-javascript-properly/)</u>, by Richard Bovell

-*   Learning roadmaps for JavaScript beginners and first-time programmers
+    Learning roadmaps for JavaScript beginners and first-time programmers

 *   [Meteor Academy](https://meteor.academy), by [Ciara Burkett](/ep/profile/sIuAp0daDya)

-*   A great resource by a fellow Captain who&rsquo;s also new to programming and Meteor
+    A great resource by a fellow Captain who&rsquo;s also new to programming and Meteor

 *   <u>[EventedMind](https://www.eventedmind.com/)</u>, by Chris Mather

-*   Intermediate and advanced Meteor topics
+    Intermediate and advanced Meteor topics

 *   <u>[Best Learning Resources for Meteor.js](http://yauh.de/articles/376/best-learning-resources-for-meteorjs)</u>, by Stephan Hochhaus

-*   Compilation of Meteor tutorials
+    Compilation of Meteor tutorials

-*   [Building a Reactive Website with Meteor](https://gibbon.co/lukasvan3l/building-a-reactive-website-with-meteor)

-*   A step by step guide people can sign up to and follow along with.
+*   [Building a Reactive Website with Meteor](https://gibbon.co/lukasvan3l/building-a-reactive-website-with-meteor) A step by step guide people can sign up to and follow along with.

-<undefined><li>**I&rsquo;m not a Captain but I&rsquo;d like to be!**</li></undefined>
+**I&rsquo;m not a Captain but I&rsquo;d like to be!**

 If you&rsquo;re interested in becoming a Captain, you&rsquo;ve already taken the first step by being involved enough to read this document!
 Get in touch with any of the MDG Community team members below, or approach your favourite Captain, and we can go from there.
 This is a pretty informal group of people trying to do what they can for the community, so we&rsquo;ll&nbsp; welcome you with open arms. :)